Automation: Handwritten Notes Easily CRM’ed

 - Now you need to select “Create Internal Note” as a Salesflare action.

 Note that you must include the URL as part of a little HTML code – it will otherwise not be clickable.
 Using this method, it will be.
 If you wish you can include a Note Date.
 If you use the date field as displayed there will be a data stamp in the actual note.
-Thanks to the guys at Salesflare for stellar support in figuring this out.

 Have fun working less with your CRM and searching less for your notes – and good selling !